-Turkish cuisine is famous with its delicious milk desserts and ‘Güllaç‘ is a one of them.
+Turkish cuisine is famous for its delicious milk desserts and Güllaç is one of them.
 Güllaç is a traditional Ramadan dessert that dates back to Ottoman Era.
-This delicious dessert is very popular at Ramadan month because it is very light and easy to prepare.
+This delicious dessert is very popular during Ramadan month because it is very light and easy to prepare.

-The ‘Güllaç‘ word derived from the combination of ‘Güllü’ and ‘Aş’ words in Turkish.
+The Güllaç word derived from the combination of ‘Güllü’ and ‘Aş’ words in Turkish.
 ‘Gül’ word means ‘rose’ and ‘Aş’ word means food in English.
-So basically, it may sound as food with rose.
+So basically, it may sound like food with a rose.
 The word ‘Güllü-Aş’ eventually turn to ‘Güllaç’ word within those years.
-You may curious about the relation of rose with this dessert.
+You may be curious about the relation of rose with this dessert.
 It is not the rose flower itself, but the rose water has a relation with this dessert.

-At 1400s, this delicious dessert was made by mixing the cornstarch with water.
-Ottoman women were mixing cornstarch and water to make paper-thin ‘Güllaç’ sheets.
+In the 1400s, this delicious dessert was made by mixing cornstarch with water.
+Ottoman women were mixing cornstarch and water to make paper-thin Güllaç sheets.
 When the mix meets with air, it dries quickly and became easy to stack and store.
-When they want use these paper-thin sheets, they were soaking them up in milk and sugar and ate them.
+When they want to use these paper-thin sheets, they were soaking them up in milk and sugar and ate them.

-Today, no one makes these Güllaç sheets at the homes.
-There are Güllaç sheet producer companies which make these sheets with mass production and distribute to nationwide and worldwide.
+Today, no one makes these Güllaç sheets at home.
+There are Güllaç sheet producer companies that make these sheets with mass production and distribute to nationwide and worldwide.

 Where to eat?